ClarissaTerrones/ProjectTempate/README.md

 * https://www.kaggle.com/datasets/gallo33henrique/bioinformatics-protein-dataset-simulated?select=proteinas_test.csv

 ## Overview
 This repository addresses the task of classifying proteins into one of five functional classes (Estrutural, Receptora, Enzima, Transporte, Outras) using a tabular dataset.
 The approach formulates this as a multi-class classification problem, showing various protein features.
 The focused on making a single algorithm work effectively as per the initial request.
-Our chosen model, a Histogram-based Gradient Boosting Classifier, achieved a validation accuracy of approximately 20%.
+The chosen model, a Histogram-based Gradient Boosting Classifier, achieved a validation accuracy of approximately 20%.

 ## Summary of Workdone